HHousen/TransformerSum/README.md

                         ghtning.readthedocs.io/en/latest/trainer.html#default-
                         root-dir ("Default path for logs and weights when **no logger or ModelCheckpoint callback** passed.")
+  --custom_checkpoint_every_n CUSTOM_CHECKPOINT_EVERY_N
+                        The number of steps between additional checkpoints.
+By default checkpoints are saved every epoch.
+Setting this value will save them every epoch and every N steps.
+This does not use the same callback as `--use_custom_checkpoint_callback` but instead uses a
+                        different class called `StepCheckpointCallback`.
+  --custom_checkpoint_every_n_save_path CUSTOM_CHECKPOINT_EVERY_N_SAVE_PATH
+                        Path to save models when using
+                        `--custom_checkpoint_every_n`.
   -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the logging level (default: 'Info').
   --model_name_or_path MODEL_NAME_OR_PATH